 6. First Plantings

-It may seem counterintuitive, but begin by planting perennials first.
-All the annual plants promise quick results, but letting perennials get established in the first year will allow you reap the harvest from them much earlier.
-Fruit trees, berry bushes, asparagus and many herbs take a few years to produce food for the table and for preserving.
+It may seem counterintuitive but begin by planting perennials first.
+All the annual plants promise quick results, but letting perennials get established in the first year will allow you to reap the harvest from them much earlier.
+Fruit trees, berry bushes, asparagus, and many herbs take a few years to produce food for the table and for preserving.

 7. Slow and Steady

 We’ve all heard the phrase, “slow and steady wins the race,” and just like the tortoise, starting out slowly allows you to get established and not get overwhelmed.
 Starting out is exciting and it is tempting to begin work on every idea that comes your way, but getting caught up in this will only lead to burnout, wasted time, and lost money.

 Slowly adding things to the farm–whether a new field, another income producer, a different type of livestock, or an alternative energy source–allows you time to evaluate and adjust your workload, your plans, and your goals.

 Start where you are now.
 Learn skills that will benefit you on the homestead, even if you live in an urban setting that is restrictive.
 Make changes that reflect your changing values.
 This will allow you to smoothly transition to the homesteading lifestyle.